Sepal.Length Sepal.Width Petal.Length Petal.Width Species

 Below I offer a simple example of how to perform a Principal Component Analysis (PCA) on the Iris dataset.
-This is not an ecological dataset, but it nevertheless works as a nice example of how to perform a PCA.
+The dataset is not ecological, but it works well for showing the mechanics of PCA.

 The Iris dataset is a well-known collection of data that represent the morphological characteristics of three species of Iris, viz.
 I. setosa, I. versicolor, and I. virginica.
 The morphological characteristics measured include sepal length and width and petal length and width.

-The question we can address using a PCA is, “which of these variables (sepal length and width, and petal length and width) is most responsible for causing visual morphological differences between the three species?”
+The question I can address using a PCA is, “which of these variables (sepal length and width, and petal length and width) contributes most to the main morphological gradient separating the three species in this dataset?”
+PCA is descriptive, not causal, so it identifies structure in the measurements rather than proving what caused species differences.

-The first thing to do after having loaded the data is to see how the variables are correlated with one-another, and we can do so with a simple pairwise correlation.
-I will demonstrate five ways of doing so.
+The first thing to do after having loaded the data is to see how the variables are correlated with one-another, and I can do so with a simple pairwise correlation.
+I will show five ways of doing so.

 iris |>